 Since its arrival in December 2015, Hyperledger today has an impressive list of more than 100 members, including giant companies such as IBM, Fujitsu, Hwahuei, Samsung, Nokia, and Intel.
 Financial institutions also joined the community like America Express and BBVA with some of the prestigious universities; for example, Peking University or Yale are also members of Hyperledger.

 Blockchain’s potential for enterprises is not superficial.
-Various industries have been piloting and integrating blockchain technology, ranging from healthcare, banking to transportation or supply chains.
+Various industries are seeking Custom Blockchain Development & Integration, ranging from healthcare, banking to transportation or supply chains.
 And Hyperledger plays a crucial role in optimizing the potentials of blockchain for business purposes.
 Walmart has recently been piloting a blockchain ledger to distributed pork produced in China and imported to the US.
-The Director of Hyperledger’s ecosystem – Marta Pierkaska, indicated that the technology being used by Walmart was based on Hyperledger Fabric.
+The Director of Hyperledger’s ecosystem - Marta Pierkaska, indicated that the technology being used by Walmart was based on Hyperledger Fabric.

 Besides the famous Bitcoin and Ethereum, Hyperledger provides developers with another choice with distinctive features and different goals.
 Individuals or cooperates can always make a choice depending on their requirements, but Hyperledger has opened up new doors and opportunities into the blockchain industry and applications.

-As one of the leading Blockchain Technology Agents in Vietnam, credited as the top 3 “Blockchain Development Company” in Viet Nam by GoodFirms, SotaTek is confident to become your trustworthy partner in Blockchain-related Projects.
-Our team of experienced developers provided clients around the globe with high-quality, innovative Blockchain Solutions for various industries.
+As one of the top Blockchain Development Companies in Vietnam, credited as the top 3 “Blockchain Development Company” in Viet Nam, SotaTek is confident to become your trustworthy partner in Blockchain-related Projects.
+Our team of experienced blockchain developers provided clients around the globe with high-quality, innovative Blockchain Solutions, such as Hyperledger Development for various industries.

 If you are looking for an IT outsourcing agency that helps integrate Blockchain into your system or develop Blockchain solutions, contact our experts to discover bespoke solutions for your business now!